infinum/frontend-handbook/Angular/Angular guidelines and best practices/Testing.md

 }
 ```

-As with regular services we create test double for `AuthenticationService`, and pass it to `TestBed` configuration, also we need to register our interceptor via the `HTTP_INTERCETPORS` multi provider token.
+As with regular services, we create a test double for `AuthenticationService`, and pass it to the `TestBed` configuration.
+Additionally, we need to register our interceptor via the `HTTP_INTERCETPORS` multi provider token.

 ```ts
 describe('AuthorizationInterceptor', () => {